 We Traveled to Pokhara by micro-bus from Kalanki.
 The Distance we needed to cover to reach Pokhara was 206 km, and it took us about 6-7 hrs.
 The fare was 600 per person.

 We signed off from Kathmandu at about 11 am and reached Pokhara at about 6 pm and stayed at Pokhara.
 We settled at the hotel, had some rest and dinner, and called it a day.

 Day 2: Pokhara to Shivai to Chomrong

 The adventure begins.
-After leaving the Shivai, we started our trek into the mountains.
+After leaving Shivai, we started our trek into the mountains.
 The route for this day was mainly uphill, with some downhill and lots of greenery.
-The hike to Annapurna base camp is one of the most popular, so the trail is well preserved and maintained.
+The hike to Annapurna base camp is one of the most popular, so the trail is well-preserved and maintained.

 The tail is not exactly the wild; there are a lot of stairs, some paving stones, bridges, and signs in many places to make your travel easier.

 Before reaching Chomrong, we reached a small village called Jhinu, this place is mostly famous for its hot spring, we reached Chomrong at about 5 pm.
 The hike from Jhinu to Chomrong is about 2.5 hrs, which is a straight uphill.